jorenheit/brainfix/README.md

 ```

 #### Numbers
-All numbers are treated as unsigned 8-bit integers.
-The compiler will throw an error on the use of the unary minus sign.
-A warning is issued when the program contains numbers that exceed the range of a single byte (255).
+Only positive integers are supported; the compiler will throw an error on the use of the unary minus sign.
+A warning is issued when the program contains numbers that exceed the range of the specified type (e.g. 255 for the default `int8` type).

 #### Indexing
 Once an variable is declared (as an array), it can be indexed using the familiar index-operator `[]`.
 Elements can be both accessed and changed using this operator.
-BrainFix does not do any bounds-checking, so be careful to make sure that the indices are within the bounds of the array.
-Anything may happen when going out of bounds...
+When the index to the array can be resolved at compile-time, the compiler will check if it is withing bounds.
+Otherwise, it's up to the programmer to make sure the index is within the size of the indexed variable.

 ```javascript
 function main()